Student Rules and Regulations

-4.1 For a breach of a University Rule, (except 2.17 and 2.18) the penalties may be a reprimand, a fine (not exceeding £200), withdrawal of the right to use the University facilities, exclusion from a University Residence, withdrawal of the right to use Students’ Union facilities or those of any other organisation of students, suspension for a period not exceeding one session, or expulsion from University.
+4.1 For a breach of a University Rule, (except 2.17 and 2.18) the penalties may be a reprimand, withdrawal of the right to use the University facilities, exclusion from a University Residence, withdrawal of the right to use Students’ Union facilities or those of any other organisation of students, suspension for a period not exceeding one session, or expulsion from University.

 4.2 The procedure to be adopted in the case of a breach of rules on ‘Omission or Misrepresentation of Significant Information during Application or after Registration’ is laid down in point 26.2 of the document entitled Information for Students.